ATS Score Explained: What Recruiters See in Your Resume

 3. Tailor Each Application

-4. Check for Spelling and Grammar
+4. Check for Errors

-What Recruiters See: Beyond the ATS
+What Recruiters See Beyond ATS

 - Achievements: Are there quantifiable accomplishments?